-These changes are consistent with the Comprehensive Plan, which designates the Kirkland Urban property as appropriate for commercial uses.
+Overall, the requested changes are consistent with the Comprehensive Plan, which designates the Kirkland Urban property as appropriate for commercial uses.
 The Comprehensive Plan Chapter for the Moss Bay Neighborhood, Downtown Plan states that: "Because this area provides the best opportunities in the Downtown for creating a strong employment base, redevelopment for office use should be emphasized.
 Within the Parkplace Center site, however, retail uses should be a significant component of a mixed-use complex.
 Residential use should be allowed as a complementary use."
 The proposed amendments support this policy directions while also preserving the public interest in providing affordable housing in the community.

-The changes are also consistent with the SEPA Planned Action Ordinance O-4473, which establishes a maximum "envelope" of project impacts - primarily vehicle trips generated during the most congested peak hour during the evening commute (PM peak), which has a threshold of 1,680 vehicle trips during the PM peak hour.
+The changes are also consistent with the SEPA Planned Action Ordinance O-4473, which establishes a maximum "envelope" of project impacts - primarily vehicle trips generated during the most congested peak hour during the evening commute (PM peak): 1,680 trips.
 If project changes would generate more than the maximum number of PM peak vehicle trips (or other environmental impacts) identified in the Planned Action Ordinance, supplemental environmental review is required.
-Conversely, if project changes would generate less than the maximum number of vehicle trips (or other environmental impacts), additional environmental review is not required, and the project changes can be approved within the parameters of the approved Planned Action Ordinance.
-The current changes are projected to generate 1,632 vehicle trips during the PM peak hour (see Attachment 2).
+Conversely, if project changes would generate less than the maximum number of vehicle trips (or other environmental review is not required, and the project changes can be approved within the parameters of the approved Planned Action Ordinance.
+The current changes are projected to generate 1,632 vehicle trips during the PM peak hour (see Attachment 2) and thus would not exceed the Planned Action Ordinance threshold.

 In the adopted Master Plan and Design Guidelines, major modifications to the Master Plan are required to be reviewed by staff for consistency with the Comprehensive Plan and to be approved by the City Council.
 Kirkland Municipal Code 3.30.040 states that the City Council shall consult with the Planning Commission prior to amending the Master Plan and Design Guidelines.
-The Planning Commission's recommendation on this proposal will be taken to City Council on December 10, 2019.
-Any additional access or circulation improvements identified in the Planned Action ordinance will be reviewed by staff and the DRB when the complete Phase III proposal is received.
+Any additional access or circulation improvements identified in the Planned Action ordinance will be reviewed by staff and the Design Review Board when the complete Phase III proposal is received.
 Required parking supply and modifications to the Transportation Management Plan and Parking Management Plan will also be reviewed when detailed square footage and design information is submitted to the City by the applicant.

-The proposed amendments to the Kirkland Zoning Code are considered pursuant to KZC 160, where the Planning Commission conducted a public hearing and the makes a recommendation to City Council.
+The proposed amendments to the Kirkland Zoning Code are considered pursuant to KZC 160, where the Planning Commission conducts a public hearing and the makes a recommendation to City Council.